 - 1. Demonstrate the use of critical thinking skills to solve problems in discipline-specific situations - 2.
-Apply effective written and verbal communication skills within the practice setting - 3.
-Apply ethical and legal principles in the veterinary setting and within the client-technician-doctor relationship - 4.
-Demonstrate a working knowledge and understanding of disease processes and the subsequent therapeutic procedures needed to aid in patient care. - 5.
-Demonstrate proficiency in the Essential Skills dictated by the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities.
+Apply effective written and verbal communication skills within the practice setting - ship - procedures needed to aid in patient care. - Committee on Veterinary Technician Education and Activities.